Welsh Terrier

 For centuries, Welsh Terriers worked alongside both common farmers and Welsh nobility, earning a reputation as versatile hunting companions.
 Their intelligence and biddable nature made them valuable not just as hunters, but as farm guardians and family protectors.

-The breed's formal recognition came in 1885 when the English Kennel Club registered the Welsh Terrier and established the first breed standard.
+The breed's formal recognition came in 1885 when the English Kennel Club recognised the Welsh Terrier and established the first breed standard.
 This marked the beginning of more systematic breeding programs, though the breed's working characteristics remained paramount.

 Following World War II, Welsh Terriers gradually made their way to other countries, including Australia, though they've remained relatively rare.
 Today's Welsh Terriers retain all the courage and intelligence of their working ancestors, but they've adapted beautifully to modern family life while maintaining their distinctive character and robust health that made them so valuable to those Welsh farmers centuries ago.